 - Program Fee: A program fee of \$100 is assessed once per semester of enrollment.
-This fee supports graduate and post-baccalaureate programming and related activities. - Conferral (graduation) Fee: Students are required to submit the electronic conferral form prior to the first day of course registration for the final semester of the student's program.
+This fee supports graduate and post-baccalaureate programming and related activities. - Conferral (graduation) Fee: Students are required to submit either the electronic certificate conferral form or the electronic master's conferral form prior to the first day of course registration for the final semester of the student's program.
 A nonrefundable conferral fee of \$150 for master's degrees and \$50 for certificates is assessed and due on the same day as tuition.